Outlet (song)

 "Outlet" is a song by American rapper Desiigner.
 It was released on February 10, 2017, for digital download by GOOD Music and Def Jam Recordings.
-The song is written by Sidney Selby III, Anderson Hernandez, Rian Basilio and Corey Thompson while the production is primarily handled by Vinylz with co-production by CT and additional production by Mike Dean.
+The song is written by Desiigner, Rian Basilio, producer Vinylz, and co-producer CT, with additional production by Mike Dean.

 Music video

 The song's accompanying music video premiered on June 21, 2017, on Desiigner's YouTube account.
 The video was filmed mostly at Manchester United's Old Trafford and features a cameo appearance from Paul Pogba.